+The cash balance remained fairly stable year over year.
 Cash increased significantly in 2019 as cash from the sale of some investments was received at the end of the year.
-In 2018, cash declined significantly, as cash held during the legislative process in 2017 was deployed during the year.

 A summary of the Combining Statements of Changes in Fiduciary Net Position of the Plans is as follows (in thousands):